IBM-Cloud/docs/pricing/index.md

 * 10 services
 * 1 SSL certificate

 Your free trial expires 30 days after you sign up.
 After your 30-day trial expires, the applications in your account are stopped.
-You will not be able to sign up for another trial on Bluemix.
+You will not be able to sign up for another trial on {{site.data.keyword.Bluemix_notm}}.
 However, you can still access your account and the accounts that you are invited to.
 To restart your applications, you must either provide your credit card information for a Pay-As-You-Go account or create a Subscription account.
 After you convert your account, you can continue to use free compute and service allowances.
 You pay only for the usage of services, containers, and runtimes that is not included as part of your free monthly allowance.

 If you do not convert your account after your free trial expires, you will receive email notifications about your account status after the trial expires.
 The notifications remind you to create your pay account so that your application settings and configurations will not be lost.
-If you do not want to receive these notifications from Bluemix, you can unsubscribe at anytime.
+If you do not want to receive these notifications from {{site.data.keyword.Bluemix_notm}}, you can unsubscribe at anytime.
 One month after the trial expiration, your applications and service configurations are removed.
-The following figure shows the general process of Bluemix account management.
+The following figure shows the general process of {{site.data.keyword.Bluemix_notm}} account management.
-Figure 1.
-Process flowchart of Bluemix account management Process flowchart of Bluemix account management

 ![Process flowchart of {{site.data.keyword.Bluemix_notm}} account management](acctmgmt600.png)